Last Updated: June 9, 2023

 Lanai is an island that is lesser known.
 Part of Maui county, it is the smallest inhabited island that tourists can visit, and it is known for its mixture of high-end resorts and rugged landscape perfect for adventuring.
-Here, you will find some interesting locations to explore and one, in particular, that is pretty popular.
+You will find some interesting dive locations to explore in Lanai, and one in particular, that is pretty popular.

 9. The Cathedrals

 This location is one that has earned its name of cathedral.
 The spot is a series of caverns that formed from collapsed lava tubes.
 The ceilings of the caverns have broken apart a bit over time, leaving openings to the surface above.

 On bright, sunny days, the sun shines through these holes giving the caverns a stunning appearance that mimics how light shines through windows in a cathedral.
 This spectacular feature alone makes it worth visiting if you’re on the island.

 You can experience not only these picturesque visuals created by the light, but also have first-hand access to exquisite natural formations such as lava shoots to swim through.
 And, of course, marine life is plentiful, with dolphins, sharks, various fish species, and sometimes whales.